some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The serialization of multidimensional arrays follows the in-memory layout of multidimensional arrays in the C++ programming language (row-major order) and is shown in :need:`feat_req_someip_247`.
+The serialization of multidimensional arrays follows the in-memory layout of multidimensional arrays in the C++ programming language (row-major order) and is shown in Figure :need:`feat_req_someip_247`.

 .. feat_req:: 🎯
     :id: feat_req_someip_247